Richie Rich (film): Plot

-Richie Rich, "the world's richest boy", lives in Chicago with his billionaire parents Richard Sr. and Regina.
-Under the care of butler Herbert Cadbury, scientist Professor Keenbean, and Dollar the Dog, Richie enjoys a luxurious but lonely life.
-At Richard's reopening of a United Tool factory, Richie sees union rep Diane Koscinski's daughter Gloria and her friends playing sandlot ball, and tries to befriend them.
+Richard "Richie" Rich Jr. is "the world's richest boy", living in Chicago with his billionaire parents Richard Sr. and Regina.
+Under the care of his loyal butler Herbert Cadbury, scientist Professor Keenbean, and his dog Dollar, Richie enjoys a luxurious but lonely life.
+At his father's reopening of the local United Tool factory, Richie sees union rep Diane Koscinski's daughter Gloria and her friends playing sandlot ball, and later tries to befriend them.

-Lawrence Van Dough, the CFO of Rich Industries, plots with head of security Ferguson to kill the Riches and steal their fortune, believed to be stored in a secret vault.
-Ferguson plants a bomb among the Riches' gifts for Elizabeth II's birthday as they prepare to leave Chicago to visit her.
-Cadbury convinces Regina to let Richie stay home instead and arranges for a day with the sandlot, accompanied by Diane.
-Though initially bribed by Cadbury to come and play, the kids decline the money after genuinely having fun with Richie.
+Laurence Van Dough, the greedy CFO of Rich Industries, plots with head of security Ferguson to kill the Riches and steal their fortune, believed to be stored in the family's secret vault.
+As the Riches prepare for a visit to England, Ferguson plants a bomb among their gifts for the Queen's birthday.
+Cadbury convinces Regina to let Richie stay home instead, and arranges for a day of fun with the sandlot kids, accompanied by Diane.
+Though initially bribed by Cadbury, the kids decline the money after genuinely having fun with Richie.

 Flying the plane themselves, Richard and Regina discover the bomb just before it explodes, crashing the plane into the ocean.
 Stranded on a life raft, Richie's parents are presumed dead, and Van Dough takes control of Rich Industries.
-He attempts to close the factory, prompting Richie to assume company leadership, with Cadbury as his legal guardian and business proxy.
-Determined to seize the Riches' fortune, Van Dough has Cadbury framed for the bomb, arrested, and petitions to take over as Richie's legal guardian.
-He then regains control of Rich Industries, removing Richie as the company's leader, evicting the remaining family servants, and installing his security team at Rich Manor to keep Richie prisoner.
+He attempts to close United Tool, prompting Richie to assume leadership of the company himself, with Cadbury as his legal guardian and business proxy.
+Determined to seize the Riches's fortune, Van Dough has Cadbury framed for the bombing and arrested, and subsequently petitions successfully to take over as Richie's guardian.
+He then removes Richie as the company's leader, dismisses the rest of the Rich family servants, and installs his own security team at Rich Manor to keep Richie prisoner.

-Overhearing Van Dough's plan to have Cadbury killed in jail, Keenbean warns Richie, who sneaks out and rescues Cadbury.
-They enlist the help of Gloria and Diane.
-Meanwhile, Van Dough and Ferguson threaten Keenbean into revealing that the family vault requires a voice-activated code from Richard and Regina.
-At sea, Richard eventually repairs his "Dadlink", a device allowing Richie to track him anywhere in the world.
-Richie finds the Dadlink's signal using Gloria's computer, but Ferguson intercepts the coordinates and kidnaps Richard and Regina.
+Overhearing Van Dough's plan to have Cadbury killed in jail, Professor Keenbean warns Richie, who sneaks out and rescues Cadbury.
+They enlist the help of Gloria and Diane, while Van Dough and Ferguson threaten Keenbean into revealing that the family vault requires a voice-activated code from Richard and Regina.
+At sea, Richard manages to repair his "Dadlink", a device allowing Richie to track him anywhere in the world.
+Using Gloria's computer, Richie finds the Dadlink's signal, but Ferguson intercepts the coordinates and captures Richard and Regina.